-Who supports a child once they have an Autism diagnosis?
+Who supports a child once they have an autism diagnosis?

-When a child receives a diagnosis of Autism in Solihull, they will be referred to the Autism Team directly by SAS and the support from the Area SENCo stops.
-(If it is a private diagnosis or diagnosis from out of borough then you may need to ask for the Area SENCOs help to refer to the Autism team, or you can contact the team on 0121 7706690.
-Ask for the person responsible for Early Years.
+When a child receives a diagnosis of autism in Solihull, they will be referred to the autism team directly by SAS and the support from the area SENCo stops.
+If it is a private diagnosis or diagnosis from out of bough, then you may need to ask for the area SENCo's help to refer to the autism team or you can contact the team on 0121 770 6690 and ask for the person responsible for early years.